 Of course, to take advantage of any of these insurance perks, you will need to use your credit card to pay for the trip.
 So it is important to know what is covered, and when.

-Therefore, after reading our overview, you will want to read the terms and conditions of your specific card.
+While our review will help to give you a general understanding, after reading it, you will want to read the terms and conditions of your specific card.

 Types of Travel Insurance